-People choose the road from Manali to Spiti as this is a shorter way.
-But this route is only open for a few months of July and August and then it shuts down due to snowfall.
-As I said earlier, this is a nasty road.
+People choose the shorter road from Manali to Spiti.
+But that route is only open for a few months of July and August and then it shuts down due to snowfall.
+As I said earlier, Manali-Spiti is a nasty road.

 How to reach Spiti Valley from Manali?

-- or buy a seat in a shared jeep or a tempo traveler
+- in a shared jeep or a tempo traveler

-If you take the HRTC government bus — make sure the bus is functional when you plan to go.
+HRTC government bus — make sure the bus is functional during your travel dates.
 Also, the big bus has the highest chances of not making it to the Spiti valley and returning halfway.
 For the roads are such that sometimes the bus can’t go but the smaller vehicles can.

-If you take the shared tempo traveler — Walk around new and old Manali.
+The shared tempo travelers — Walk around new and old Manali.
 Ask for prices and availability.
 Seat number 9 is the best.
 Book a day ahead for the seats get full.
 The drivers stop for lunch and breakfast.
 Carry water but drink less for the driver doesn’t stop for a bathroom break.
-Roads are bad but do not worry as mostly expert drivers drive on these roads.
-Price for one seat should be between Rs 1000 to 1400.
+Roads are bad but do not worry as expert drivers drive on these roads.
+Price for one seat should be between Rs 1000-1400.

-If you take the shared jeep — I guess the same instructions as above.
+Shared jeep — The same instructions as above.
 Prices might vary.

-If you take a private taxi — Make sure you book from a known travel agent.
+Private taxi — Book from a known travel agent.
 Ask him about the driver and his expertise in driving these roads.
 Make sure the car is good.
 Bargain for prices.
 Carry enough water.
 Leave early for the journey from Manali to Spiti takes at least 12-13 hours on a good day.
-Even though the distance is only 200 km the trip is long for the roads are no roads.
-The travel agent would arrange for the permit so you don’t have to worry about the permit.
+Even though the distance is only 200 km, the trip is long for the roads are bad and curvy.
+The travel agent would arrange for the permit.

-If you drive your car — Make sure you have a strong car.
+Self-Drive — Make sure to take a strong car.
 An Alto might not work but a Swift would.
-Also depends on your confidence.
-Many people who were driving by themselves asked our driver if they would arrive in Spiti with the car they had brought.
-He said that it depends on the driver for the roads are always bad but people make it.
+Many people who were driving by themselves asked our driver if they would arrive in Spiti with their car.
+Our driver always replied that the roads are bad but people make it.
+So only those drivers who are confident about their driving skills and their cars should self drive to Spiti.
 Carry extra fuel and water.
-You will have to take a permit about which I have written separately.
+You will need a permit.

-If you drive your bike — You can rent a bike in Manali.
+Taking a bike — Bikes can be rented in Manali.
 Test it well.
 Carry extra fuel.
 Be confident about driving on those roads.
-You will have to take a permit about which I have written separately.
-A bike trip to Spiti valley is the most fun way to experience the valley but also require extreme caution.
+You will need a permit.
+A bike trip to Spiti valley is the most fun way to experience the valley but requires extreme caution.